Megvii-BaseDetection/YOLOX/demo/TensorRT/cpp/README.md

 Please follow the [TensorRT Installation Guide](https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html) to install TensorRT.

-And you should set the TensorRT path and Cuda path in CMakeLists.txt.
+And you should set the TensorRT path and CUDA path in CMakeLists.txt.

-If you train you custom datasets with just one class, you should change the number of your datasets.
+If you train your custom dataset, you should modify the value of `num_class`.

 ```c++
 const int num_class = 80;